LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 If you change the stored procedure signature, you MUST drop the stored procedure, before applying the updated stored procedure to the database.

 ## Managing GRANTS
-The Db2 data definition secures data access using `GRANT` predicates, and updated and changed using the `--grant-to` predicate to apply the grants.
+The Db2 data definition secures data access using `GRANT` predicates.
+To update or change, use the `--grant-to` predicate to apply the grants.

 If a grant is removed from the Java code, a manual process must be followed to remove or change the grant for the corresponding tables, procedures and variables.